Trustees reject biased $36,500 village court study proposal

 The study has a tight timeline because state law only allows village courts to be considered for consolidation at the end of a justice's term.
 That window closes this year and won't reopen until 2030.
 If the board moved toward dissolution, a final decision would need to come by July to get a referendum on the November ballot.

-Trustee Brian Slipin called that timeline "idiotically small," arguing it would force a consequential decision in the middle of summer when residents aren't paying attention.
-"People in Croton like the idea of having the court here," he said.
+Trustee Nora Nicholson called that timeline "idiotically small," arguing it would force a consequential decision in the middle of summer when residents aren't paying attention.
+"People in Croton like the idea of having the court here," she said.
 "The residents really spoke very loudly about that."
+13:51▶

 She also suggested the town of Cortland should help pay for the study if it stands to benefit from absorbing the court.
 The mayor called that unlikely but said it was worth asking.